liferay/headlessapis.wedeploy.io/content/docs/my-user-account/my-user-account.md

 * **name**: the user's full name.
 * **profileURL**: the user's profile URL.

-Also this model offers the following links:
+This model also contains these links:

 * **roles**: the user's roles collection.
 * **myOrganizations**: the list of organizations that the user is member.